resource-watch/blog-analysis/blog_021a_airports_sealevel/EarthEnginecode.md

 // select the band that corresponds to sea level rise of 0.5 meters (m)
-// band a (ba) represents the 1m scenario var sealevel_05m = sealevel.select('b1');
+// band 1 (b1) represents the 1m scenario
+var sealevel_05m = sealevel.select('b1');

 // display sea level rise 1m on the map